Fund Investment Encyclopedia | How to Invest Funds in Hong Kong

 Advanced investors: They can take on higher risks and aim for higher capital gains, and equity funds or industry/regional-focused funds may be suitable.

-Fund Investment Step 2: Choose Funds Based on Investment Objectives and Risk Preferences
+Step 2: Select Funds Based on Goals and Preferences

 When choosing a fund, you need to pay attention to factors such as fund performance and fees, fund companies and fund managers, professional ratings to assist in the judgment.